getodk/briefcase/docs/how-to-release.md

       - Some important notice about breaking changes

       **Added**
-      - #123 Title of issue 123
+      - #123 Title of issue
-        - Author of the solution of #123
+        - Full name @username
+        - Full name @username (Organization)

       **Removed**
-      - #123 Title of issue 123
+      - #123 Title of issue
-        - Author of the solution of #123
+        - Full name @username

       **Fixed**
-      - #123 Title of issue 123
+      - #123 Title of issue
-        - Author of the solution of #123
+        - @username
       ```

       Notes:
       - Replace the versions of the `All changes` link with the previous and current tags e.g. `v1.11.3...v.1.12.0`
       - In the `Added`, `Removed`, and `Fixed` sections, always link in this order: Issue > PR > Commit
-      - The `Added` list would compile every new added feature
-      - The `Removed` list would compile every removed feature
-      - The `Fixed` list would compile bug fixes
-      - An easy way to get a comprehensive list of items for these lists consists on searching on the `All changes` diff the terms `Merged` and ` and `.
+      - An easy way to get a comprehensive list of these changes is by searching on the `All changes` diff for the terms `Merged` and ` and `.
 The second term will reveal merges by more than one author which indicate a "squash merge".
-      - The list of items should be sorted in the same order as they've been closed
+      - To make it easy for another person to review the changes, the list of items should be sorted in the same order as they've been closed

 3. Once the release information has been completed, click on the `Publish release` button.